getoptimum/optimum-hop/docs/index.md

 ### **Simplicity Through Identity**

-Instead of manually stitching together EL/CL clients, Optimum Gateway, Prometheus, Grafana, and other services, HOP ships as one ready-to-run compose bundle.
+Instead of manually stitching together EL/CL clients, Optimum Gateway, Prometheus, Grafana, and other services, HOP ships as one ready-to-run compose bundle (`getoptimum/hop`).

 ### **Recognizable & Consistent**

 Naming makes HOP recognizable across docs, conversations, and deployments.
+When you say "spin up HOP v0.0.1", everyone knows exactly what you mean - a complete, tested environment that just works.

 ### **Focus on What Matters**

 HOP removes setup overhead so teams can focus on what's important: testing, measuring, and visualizing mumP2P performance across different networks and use cases.

 ## Prerequisites

-### **Access Requirements**

-* **Network access**: Contact Optimum team for network configuration

 ### **System Requirements**